26 Encouraging Bible Verses About Hope in Hard Times

 “Cast all your anxiety on him because he cares for you.”

-Anxieties and worries seem to be a constant part of our lives in this world.
-Peter reminds us that the Lord cares about us, and He is willing to carry our burdens and our anxieties for us.
+Peter reminds us that the Lord cares about us and is willing to bear our burdens and anxieties for us.

 Proverbs 18:10